-HTC Desire 530 budget smartphone review
+HTC Desire 530 full review

 HTC didn't launch a new flagship smartphone at MWC 2016, but the company did introduce the HTC Desire 530, it’s latest budget smartphone.
 It looks like HTC is going after a young market with this smartphone, with ‘cool’ designs like paint splats, and a clip to be attached to a lanyard.
 The budget smartphone market is much fiercer now than it once was, with many big brands offering competitive low-end smartphones at even more competitive prices.
 With this being said, does the Desire 530 have what it takes?
 Read our review and find out.
 You might also like: 15 most anticipated phones coming out in 2016

 HTC Desire 530 review: UK pricing and availability

 The HTC Desire 530 is set to arrive in the UK in April, which could well coincide with the launch of the One M10, rumoured to be launching at an event in London then.
 Find out more about the HTC One M10 rumours here.

 The pricing for the 530 hasn't been revealed yet, but the representative we spoke with at MWC 2016 hinted that it wouldn't be much above 100 Euros.
 We're expecting a price of around £120-150 based on previous Desire models, but we'll update you with the official UK price as it emerges.

 The first thing you'll notice about the Desire 530 is its design – whether that’s for the right or wrong reasons is down to personal preference.
 While at MWC 2016 we went hands on with a Desire 530 with a speckled back, which we think looks great.
 It's not trying to be a premium, high-end smartphone with metallic plastic like other budget and mid-level phones do.
 Instead, it's embracing the plastic and aiming squarely at a younger market with a fun, smooth plastic finish with flecks of colour.